learn-co-curriculum/phase-1-review-strings-lab/README.md

 `${yourVariable}`.
 The `${}`, when inside backticks, tells the JavaScript engine that it needs to *interpret the value* of `yourVariable` and insert that value into the string.
-If you forget to use the backticks and use single or double quotes instead, the dollar sign, curly braces and variable name will be inserted into the string instead of the variable's value.
+If you forget to use the backticks and use single or double quotes instead, the dollar sign, curly braces and variable name will all be inserted into the string instead of the variable's value.

 Unlike string concatenation, template literals will also allow you to use multi-line strings.
 Wrapping the string in backticks preserves any new lines